Day before FIFA World Cup, Qatar faces overcrowding troubles – KION546

 That includes a vast new underground metro system that can whisk fans from the airport to matches.
 It has even closed schools for the month and urged residents to work from home.

-But Associated Press journalists have seen pinch points where an overwhelming number of people can be bunched together even before the tournament begins.
+But AP journalists have seen pinch points where an overwhelming number of people can be bunched together even before the tournament begins.

 In Doha’s Souq Waqif, a major tourist destination, a walkway between outdoor restaurants quickly filled shoulder to shoulder Friday night.
 Its nearby metro station saw long lines, with some pushing and shoving between orderlies and those taking the train.